tauqir295/vehicle-on-map/Readme.md

 4. Google hilt
 5. Data binding
 6. Live data

+# We can ride on one boat at a time.
+The proposed solution can be done in numerous ways.

 # Why to use hilt and not Dagger 2?
 Hilt is built on top of the Dagger dependency injection library,